Colorful Hamilton cycles in random graphs: Preliminaries

 \section{Preliminaries}

-Throughout the paper, for the sake of clarity of presentation, we systematically omit the floor and ceiling signs when they are not crucial.
+Throughout the paper, for clarity of presentation, we systematically omit the floor and ceiling signs when they are not crucial.
 This paper is organized in the following way.
 We start with a few standard properties of random graphs in the current section, which will be useful to prove our main results.
 We prove Theorems \ref{th1} and \ref{th2} in the next two sections, and prove Theorems \ref{th3} and \ref{th4} in Section \ref{pth34}.
 We defer the proofs of some structural lemmas for random graphs to Section \ref{fin}.

-In the following we distinguish between events of two kinds.
+For convenience, we fix the number of colors, denoted by $r$, throughout the paper.
+Everywhere we will assume $n$ to be sufficiently large to support our arguments.
+In the following, we distinguish between events of two kinds.
 Those that do not depend on \bm\ and we show that they occur with probability $1-o(1)$, i.e., w.h.p.
 Those events that do depend on \bm\ where we need to prove that they occur with probability $1-o(n^{-r})$ in order to use the union bound on the `bad' events over all choices of $\bm\in\bM$ (note that $|\bM| = \Theta(n^r)$).
 We say that such events occur {\em w.v.h.p.}

 The following lemma will be used in the proof of both Theorems \ref{th1} and \ref{th2}.